Spirit spouse: Asia

 Nganasan of Siberia: A woman in a shamanist family married the smallpox-spirit: she "became a wife of the Smallpox in her dream."

 Buryat of Siberia: In shamanic dreams, "The soul of a Buryat novice travels to the center of the world, where it meets, in an amorous encounter, the nine wives of Tekha, the god of ... dance.
 Eventually, the soul meets there his future celestial spouse."

-Akkad: "Hemerologies reveal that the ardat lilī-demoness could pick a man as mate (hâru)" The "ardat lilī-demoness (associated with Lilith of Jewish mythology)" appeared to men in dreams.
+Mesopotamia: Hemerologies reveal that an ardat lilī-demoness or lilû-demon could pick a young man or woman respectively as their mate, (hâru), resulting in poor health.
+The lilu class of demons (later becoming associated during the 20th century with Lilith of Jewish mythology) appeared to their victims in dreams and were held responsible for illnesses such as epilepsy and syphilis.
+Here the spirit spouse concept was used not as a feature of shamanic healing, but offered as a disease etiology with corresponding shamanic cure.

 Europe

 In Christian literature, there are demons called incubus and succubus, who are also called types of spirit spouses.
 They are specifically referred to as spirit husband and spirit wife, respectively.
 In the work of St. Augustine it was stated that "many have verified it by their own experience and trustworthy persons have corroborated the experiences others told, that sylvans and fauns, commonly called incubi, have often wicked assaults upon women."
 These creatures are considered as spirit spouses, who only exist in dreams having intercourse with the dreamer.
 Some sources state that they are acquired through sexual promiscuity and are prominently connected with witchcraft spells, love potions, and lust.

 In France, there is a belief that "during the night, in dreams, which he contrives to excite, he takes care to be the principal object of her ideas...'tis her sylph that causes her those pleasing reveries".
 "Humans long to mate with sylphs, according to the Comte de Gabalis, because they want to live forever".